Snooker Loopy

-"Snooker Loopy" is a humorous song which was released as a single in May 1986, and entered the UK Singles Chart, reaching #6.
-It was written and performed by Chas & Dave and featured snooker players Steve Davis, Dennis Taylor, Willie Thorne, Terry Griffiths and Tony Meo, as backing vocalists under the name 'The Matchroom Mob' – Matchroom Sport being the company owned by promoter Barry Hearn which employed all these snooker professionals at the time.
+"Snooker Loopy" is a novelty song written by Chas & Dave.
+As performed by them, alongside professional snooker players Steve Davis, Dennis Taylor, Willie Thorne, Terry Griffiths and Tony Meo as guest vocalists billed as 'The Matchroom Mob', it was released as a single in May 1986 and reached No. 6 on the UK Singles Chart.
+(Matchroom Sport, owned by promoter Barry Hearn, was the company that at the time employed all these snooker players.)

-The lyric is a mild satire on the style and antics of the players involved: "old Willie Thorne, his hair's all gawn", for example.
+The lyric is a mild roast of the styles and antics of the players involved: "old Willie Thorne, his hair's all gawn", for example.
 The verse on Steve Davis also makes light of the 1985 World Snooker Championship final and his missed black in the final frame, and notes his manager is not concerned who should win the upcoming 1986 Championship, "because he's got the rest of us signed up!"
-Somewhat ironically, the player who won the 1986 World Snooker Championship - Joe Johnson - was not involved, seeing as he was a 150-1 outsider before the tournament.
+Somewhat ironically, the player who won the 1986 World Snooker Championship – Joe Johnson – was not involved, having been a 150–1 outsider before the tournament.
+Johnson did, however, go on to release a cover of "Everlasting Love" later that year.